bhavukm/aws-cloudwatch-deepdive/README.md

 Steps to Install and Configure CloudWatch and amazon-ssm agents:

-1. Launch an AWS EC2 Instance with Amazon Linux AMI and SSH to it.
+1. Launch an AWS EC2 Instance with Amazon Linux AMI.
+2. Create an IAM Role with 2 policies (aws-iam-ssm-policy and aws-iam-cloudwatch-policy present in this repo).
+Attach the IAM Role to the EC2 Instance.
+3. SSH to the EC2 Instance.

-2. Download, Install, and Configure the agents:
+4. Download, Install, and Configure the agents:

 wget https://s3.us-east-1.amazonaws.com/amazoncloudwatch-agent-us-east-1/amazon_linux/amd64/latest/amazon-cloudwatch-agent.rpm